mpfl/home-assistant-config/pi-dashboard-backlight-howto/README.md

 brightness of the backlight.
 Home Assistant scenes and automations set the brightness through the course of the day.

+The Node-RED flow features:
+* error checking and accepts only valid inputs for power (0 or 1) and backlight (0 to 255 inclusive)
+* availability/unavailability announcements to Home Assistant
+* state reporting back to Home Assistant
+* watching for touches (mouse clicks) and temporarily increasing brightness

 ## Requirements

 ### Hardware